FrediBach/Blowson/README.md

 ## Step detection

 Let's say you have the numbers 25, 50 and 100 in your sample data.
 In this case we assume, that only 25, 50, 75 and 100 is a possible random number.
 It respects the steps.

+## Weighted randomness

+For example if you have a gender field in your user type.
+Two of the sample users are male and one is female, than the randomly added enries will respect that frequency and add more males than femals to your sample data.